Packing for a Life of Travel

 Try to keep it simple when it comes to everything else, but consider taking some small items that give you a sense of home away from home, especially if you’re planning to stay in one place for a while: spices so you can cook your favorite foods, a yoga mat, art supplies, small good luck charms, etc.

 The longer you’re on the road, the harder it can be to pack light, but the more important it can be, too.
 You’ll probably get tired of lugging around a lot of stuff, yet you might also get tired of wearing the same clothes all the time!
 Find the balance that works for you.
-(Stay tuned for details on my own packing list and more tips on packing light.)
+(Here’s my own detailed packing list.)

 Once you have a pretty good idea of what you’re taking with you, you’ll need to find a home for everything you’re leaving behind.